Sunday, August 23, 2026

 Kathak and its nuances

 Over the years, Kathak has become more refined and stylized, imparting to the dance-form more grace and expression.
-In this dance-form, both bhava (the expression of moods and emotions) and the layakari (rhythmic virtuosity) are of equal significance--- only the emphasis on each varies between the three established gharanas-- Lucknow/ Jaipur and Benaras.
+In this dance-form, both bhava (the expression of moods and emotions) and the layakari (rhythmic virtuosity) are of equal significance--- only the emphasis on each varies between the established gharanas-- Lucknow, Jaipur, Benaras and the later Raigarh gharana.

 When you look closely, you can note the major differences in the styles.
 “Since the Jaipur court was constantly under the threat of border battles, the dancers there incorporated the fierceness of the atmosphere into their style.
 Hence you can see a lot of speedy movements, intricacies and the ferocity behind the 10, 15 100 chakkars.
 The dancers in the Mughal court had the abundance of luxury with almost no threat of war, hence their style is more subtle, graceful, with immense nazakat (poise).
 Their movements are soulful and sensuous,” explained veteran Kathak exponent Shama Bhate, in her interview with the Sakaal Times.
 (Blending the traditional with the modern)